 Disclaimer: We’ve divided the list by grade level because some might be more intense or cover more mature topics than is appropriate for younger students.
-Make sure to vet the podcast and get it cleared by your administrator and/or parents before using them in your class.
+You are the best judge for your own kids or students, though, so we recommend vetting all material before sharing.

 Best Podcasts for Kids in Elementary School

 Teachers can get free access to this podcast to share with their class.
 The episodes focus on subjects in STEAM and language arts, all geared toward kids in grades K-5.

 Activity to try: Use these educational podcasts as a launching pad for STEM challenges.
 Visit the Tinkercast website for lots of “podject” ideas!

 On each episode, kids collaborate with famous, diverse authors to grow their story ideas.
 Then the author takes those seeds and writes an original story that you get to hear on the show!

 Activity to try: Have students brainstorm a list of their own potential story ideas together.
 Then, ask each student to use one or more of those ideas to write a short story on their own.

 Like Story Seeds, Story Pirates encourages kids to submit their own ideas.
 But instead of turning them into stories, the show transforms those ideas into songs and sketch comedy.
 So fun!

 Activity to try: Take your students’ story ideas and challenge them to write their own funny sketches and songs.
 This will really encourage their creativity.